 Vegan orange tofu is delicious and easy to make recipe in which baked tofu cubes are soaked in a tangy orange sauce.
-A great option for hassle-free meatless dinner.
+A great option for a hassle-free meatless dinner.

 A lot of my meat-loving friends also like to reserve at least one day of the week for meatless dinner and keep on asking me for suggestions.
 Today’s recipe – Vegan orange tofu is perfect to be saved for such meatless nights.